xristos3490/woocommerce-admin/TESTING-INSTRUCTIONS.md

 ## Unreleased

+### Update analytics card header text styles #6506

+1. Run this branch
+2. Verify that the analytics card header sizes have been updated, and that the color and sizing are consistent across the experience.

 ### Fix double prefixing of navigation URLs #6460

 1. Register a navigation menu item with a full URL or admin link.